Monday, November 23, 2020

 Cyial shook his head.

 “Ah, I wondered why you weren’t cynical and in pain.
-Then again, I guess the fact you are small is kind of a dead giveaway that you weren’t banished but born on the Overworld.”
+Then again, I guess the fact you are small is dead giveaway anyway that you weren’t banished but born on the Overworld.”
 Varhi said with an appraising look.
+"Unless you did something extremely nasty as a kid, I guess."

 “...You’re one to talk.
 You’re not much taller than Sairek or I and Nayleen is certainly taller than you.”
 Cyial replied.